 I’m feeling much better this morning.
 We did walk to a nearby pharmacy to get some electrolyte powder to mix into our water.
 I don’t want another experience like yesterday!

 The grounds are beautiful at the Royal Livingstone Hotel in Zambia.
 We saw several zebras on the grounds, as well as some Vervet monkeys.
 We heard that there was a giraffe as well, but we didn’t see it.

 From the island, we could view much of the falls.
 Also, several people were swimming in the Devil’s Pool, taking them right to the edge of the falls.
-It’s only possible to swim here during a few months of the year, again only when the water level is low enough.
+It’s only possible to swim here during a few months of the year, when the water level is low enough.

 Following a lovely lunch on the island, we returned to the mainland, then walked to the park, less than a mile from our hotel.
 We visited several vantage points, and got to see rainbows at several locations.